edward-sentongo/AR-Workshop/README.md

 3. Let's use the angular motion animator: QuaternionEvaluator()

-3. Play around the code and see what else you can make your object to do.
+3. ***Download the code in this repository and play with it.
+Replace the cow.sfb with any model you created.
+Ask questions please.

 Run it on your phone or simulator and scene the scene being created automatically for you.